Listow History, Family Crest & Coats of Arms

 Early Origins of the Listow family

 The surname Listow was first found in Yorkshire where today it is one of the most populous surname in that shire.
 Early records show "Lystare, clothe dyynge (or lytaster of clothe dyynge."
 "The pedigree is traced to the sixth of Edward II., when John de Lister was resident of Derby.
 The elder line was of Mydhope, or Middop."
 He later transferred himself to Yorkshire on his marriage with the daughter and heiress of John de Bolton

 Gisburn in the West Riding of Yorkshire "was for many generations the seat of the family of Lister, whose descendant, Lord Ribblesdale, is lord of the manor.
 Gisburn Park is a noble mansion, containing a valuable collection of paintings; the park is extensive, and approached by a handsome lodge.
 The Lister family are interred in a vault in the church."

 "Manningham Hall, [in Manningham, in the West Riding of Yorkshire] the seat of E. C. Lister Kaye, Esq., is a handsome mansion, erected on the site of the ancient house of the Lister family, taken down in 1770, and is surrounded by a park."

 Important Dates for the Listow family

-Another 243 words (17 lines of text) covering the years 1200, 1296, 1555, 1534, 1638, 1712, 1791, 1840, 1597, 1668, 1639, 1712, 1658, 1718, 1705, 1707, 1707 and 1715 are included under the topic Early Listow History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Listow research.
+Another 122 words (9 lines of text) covering the years 1200, 1296, 1555, 1534, 1638, 1712, 1791, 1840, 1597, 1668, 1639, 1712, 1658, 1718, 1705, 1707, 1707 and 1715 are included under the topic Early Listow History in all our PDF Extended History products and printed products wherever possible.

 Listow Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Listow has been recorded under many different variations, including Lister, Litster, Lidster and others.

 Early Notables of the Listow family (pre 1700)

 Notables of this surname at this time include: Michael Lister, High Sheriff of Herefordshire in 1534; Sir Martin Lister (c.
 1638-1712), English naturalist and physician, eponym of the Dorsa Lister ridge on the Moon; Anne Lister (1791-1840) was a well-off Yorkshire landowner, diarist and traveler; Thomas Lister (1597-1668), English Colonel in the Parliamentary army during the...

 Another 56 words (4 lines of text) are included under the topic Early Listow Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Listow family to Ireland
+Migration of the Listow family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Listow or a variant listed above: Thomas Lister, who settled in Virginia in 1635; Mary Lister settled in Barbados in 1680 with her servants; Elizabeth Lister arrived in New York State in 1811..